Postpartum Anxiety at Night: Why It Happens and What Helps

 For some postpartum moms, nighttime anxiety can include:

-These experiences are especially common for moms navigating postpartum anxiety, postpartum OCD, or high-functioning anxiety after birth - but they can also show up in moms who never struggled with anxiety before pregnancy.
+These experiences are especially common for moms navigating postpartum anxiety, postpartum OCD, or high-functioning anxiety after birth.
+However, they can also show up in moms who never struggled with anxiety before pregnancy.

 Gentle Ways to Support Yourself Through Nighttime Anxiety